ctroms/fullstackbuffalo/README.md

 ## Meetup

-Upcoming meetups, details adn locations can be found at https://www.meetup.com/FullStackBuffalo/
+Upcoming meetups, details and locations can be found at https://www.meetup.com/FullStackBuffalo/